Nintendo: Nintendo Switch game console to launch in March

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

-Nintendo needs the Switch to buttress a turnaround after the disappointing sales of the Wii U and the 3DS handheld.
+Nintendo needs the Switch to help it recover from disappointing sales from the Wii U and the 3DS handheld.
 Nintendo has been playing catch-up after consumers dumped older machines in favor of using smartphones and personal computers to play games.
 The company also faces powerful rival game machine offerings from Microsoft Corp. and Sony Corp.

 The Switch needs to win over new, younger players, who may not be hard-core game fans and might be daunted by its hefty price tag.
 Many had hoped it might sell for closer to $200.